JTaylor28/m0_github_practice/github_notes.md

 To check your own understanding of GitHub, answer the questions that follow.

 1. **What is the purpose of GitHub?** to save my changes in the cloud
-1. **What is the difference between forking and cloning a repository?** Write your response here.
+1. **What is the difference between forking and cloning a repository?** forking makes a copy on the cloud and cloning makes a copy on the cloud.